functionalafrica/content/lindyhop.md

 are considered "current" will include many that are recent and new, and a long tail of fewer and fewer current technologies from the more distant past.

-If we take the derivative of the relationship, it implies a _decreasing mortality rate_, meaning that as a technology gets older, its chance of disappearing goes down (within a unit of time).
+If we take the derivative of the relationship, it implies a decreasing mortality rate, meaning that as a technology gets older, its chance of disappearing goes down (within a unit of time).

-Alternatively, and more tangibly, the longer a particular technology has existed, the more people, organizations, services, commerce, investment and mindshare will have come to depend upon it, and the harder it becomes for those interactions to be _undone_ in order for the technology to disappear.
+Alternatively, and more tangibly, the longer a particular technology has existed, the more people, organizations, services, commerce, investment and mindshare will have come to depend upon it, and the harder it becomes for those interactions to be *undone* in order for the technology to disappear.
 And so it doesn't; not so easily, at least.

 ### Lindy Hopping